QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: Conclusions

-\section{CONCLUSIONS}
+Finally, communication overhead was quantified as the total number of bytes exchanged during E2E establishment, with results summarized in Figure~\ref{fig:overhead}.
+Overhead remains small across all Security Levels: 3.46~kB (L1), 7.25~kB (L2), 9.94~kB (L3), and 6.02~kB (L4).
+Even the most expensive configuration (L3) stays below 10 kB per key establishment, indicating that the protocol is lightweight in terms of network load.
+It is important to note that this overhead remains consistent across all Security Levels, except for Level 2, where additional hops require extra path installation rules and key relay messages.

+\section{Conclusions}

-This work addresses the need for quantum-safe communications in real-world heterogeneous networks by introducing an adaptive framework that integrates QKD and PQC under centralized management.
+This work addresses the need for quantum-safe communications in real-world heterogeneous networks by introducing QuLore: an adaptive framework that integrates QKD and PQC under centralized management.
 Unlike existing approaches limited to fully QKD-capable environments, this proposal extends quantum protection to all nodes, ensuring robust protection regardless of infrastructure constraints.
 By defining four dynamic security levels, the system enables tailored protection, balancing information-theoretic guarantees with practical deployability.
 While the default behavior prioritizes maximum security, the framework can be extended to consider specific service requirements and can even deny service requests when minimum security requirements cannot be satisfied.

-The implementation and validation results demonstrate the framework's ability to deliver secure keys across all communication scenarios.
+The implementation and validation results demonstrate the QuLore framework's ability to deliver secure keys across all communication scenarios in a secure manner.
 All tested security levels achieved reliable E2E operation, while maintaining full compliance with existing ETSI specifications.
-Performance evaluation further confirmed the feasibility of the proposed approach, highlighting the potential of the framework for deployment in transitional infrastructures where QKD adoption is partial or incremental.
+Performance evaluation further confirmed the feasibility of the proposed approach, highlighting the potential of the framework for deployment in transitional scenarios where QKD adoption is partial or incremental.
+Additionally, while the centralized design introduces a potential single point of failure, this risk can be mitigated by deploying QuSeC in a replicated configuration with state synchronization across redundant instances via east–west interfaces.
+This approach also supports scalability in large deployments by distributing control-plane load without affecting key confidentiality.

 In summary, this work establishes a practical path toward hybrid quantum-safe networks.
-By unifying QKD and PQC into a standard-aware, adaptive model, the framework provides the flexibility needed to adopt evolving technologies.
+By unifying QKD and PQC into a standard-aware, adaptive model, QuLore provides the flexibility needed to adopt evolving technologies.